Joginder Nagar Valley: Gumma Rock-salt Mines (10 km)

 The only rock salt mines in India are located at the village of Gumma.
-An estimated of 16.03 million tonnes of salt reserves are proposed to be extracted from Gumma and Darang mines under an investment of 300 crore rupees by public sector firm.
+An estimated 16.03 million tonnes of salt reserves are proposed to be extracted from Gumma and Darang mines under an investment of 300 crore rupees by public sector firm.
 Currently both the mines are closed due to temporary closure of mining operations.

 High Peaks (5–20km)

-The highest peaks of Jogindernagar Valley are Billing Top (10,100 feet), Devidarh (9416 feet), Winch Camp (8,820 feet), Phuladhar (7,415 feet), Siqander Dhar (6,010 feet), Siyuri Dhar(5500 feet), Banderi (5,225 feet).
+The highest peaks of Jogindernagar Valley are Billing Top (10,100 feet), Devidarh (9416 feet), Winch Camp (8,820 feet), Fuladhar (7,415 feet), Siqander Dhar (6,010 feet), Siyuri Dhar(5500 feet), Banderi (5,225 feet).
 In Siqandar Dhar as well as Banderi, some ancient forts are constructed by rulers of that period.
 There is heavy snowfall over these mountains during winter particularly Billing, Winch Camp and Jhatingari in the months November to March.
 The temperature drops as low as -10 degree Celsius in upper reaches and up to -4 degree Celsius in the town and nearby areas in peak winter nights.
 The town witnesses light snowfall rarely which melts instantly (as seen in 2008 and 2011).